It's 3 AM. Your brain won't shut off.

 Breaking the Loop:

-- Conflict can be connecting, not just rupturing
+- Conflict can connect, not just rupture

 - Your opinions matter

-- Practice small assertions, build the muscle
+- Practice small assertions.
+Build the muscle

 Overthinking Loops at a Glance